XRP Ledger Standards

 IssuerEncryptedAmount Yes string BLOB N/A A 66-byte ciphertext to be subtracted from the issuer's mirror balance.

-BlindingFactor Yes string BLOB N/A The 32-byte scalar value used to encrypt the amount.
+BlindingFactor Yes string UINT256 N/A The 32-byte scalar value used to encrypt the amount.
 Used by validators to verify the ciphertexts match the plaintext MPTAmount.

 AuditorEncryptedAmount No string BLOB N/A A 66-byte ciphertext for the auditor.
-Required if sfAuditorElGamalPublicKey is present on the issuance.
+Required if sfAuditorEncryptionKey is present on the issuance.

 BalanceCommitment Yes string BLOB N/A A 33-byte cryptographic commitment to the user's confidential spending balance.